GSD

 Here, you did the following:

 • The useSession hook is the easiest way to check if someone is signed in.
-It provides a session object containing the data of the signed-in user.
+It provides a data property, which is an object containing the data of the signed-in user or undefined/null.

 • In the HTML <main> tag, you performed two conditional renderings.
 First, if there is no session (i.e., no signed-in user), render a CTA and a button for the user to sign in.
 Secondly, if there is a session (i.e., a signed-in user exists), access the user email from the session object and provide a button so they can sign out.